Articles

 Red( root@Server )$ ${EDITOR} /etc/ssh/sshd_config

-¤add or modify lines to:
+¤add or modify lines to match the following rules:

 PubkeyAuthentication yes